-It showed a significant elevation in CAT activity, decline in MDA, and upregulation of GSH levels.
+It showed a significant elevation in CAT activity, a decline in MDA, and upregulation of GSH levels.
 These parameters were negatively affected by cisplatin treatment.

 It was suggested that the cytoprotection against cisplatin-induced testicular damage by KAFE is likely via an antioxidant modulatory pathway and also the possibility that KAFE may possess an androgen-stimulating property.

-Serious skin ailments such as leprosy
+Kigelia africana helps with serious skin ailments such as leprosy

-Skin ailments such as eczema, boils, and psoriasis
+Kigelia africana helps with skin ailments such as eczema, boils, and psoriasis

-Gonorrhea (using a decoction of bark)
+Kigelia africana helps get rid of gonorrhea (using a decoction of bark)

 Origin: South Africa

-Ingredients: Wild harvested Sausage tree
+Ingredients: Wild harvested Kigelia africana

 Parts Used: Leaves, Bark

-2 ounces of powder and or 60 vegetable capsules (550-600 mg).
+Forms: Two ounces of powder or 60 vegetable capsules (550-600 mg).

-The gel caps we use are Vegicaps (vegetable) and are all natural.
-No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide and Sulfite FREE!
+The gel caps we use are Vegicaps (vegetable) and are all-natural.
+No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide, and Sulfite FREE!

 Legal Information: The Food and Drug Administration has not evaluated these statements.
-This product is not intended to diagnose, treat, cure or prevent any disease.
+This product is not intended to diagnose, treat, cure, or prevent any disease.

 Powdered (2oz), Capsule (s) 60 Vegicaps, Tincture (1oz)